sharetribe/flex-docs/src/docs/howto-listing/time-slots/index.md

 It is added to _moment.js_ using the prototype exposed through _moment.fn_, so that we can chain it in the same place as the default _startOf(timeUnit)_ function.

+### Add a new block for handling customized time slots

 You will need to create a new _else if_ block for the hourly unit type, where you use the _startOfMinuteBasedInterval_ function instead of the